-- 1. Install all modules to be compensated.
-(See page 9, Installing modules.) - 2.
-Install all terminations and dust covers.
-Failure to install the 50 $\Omega$ terminations on electrical inputs can cause erroneous compensation failures or results. - If you powered off the instrument to change module configuration, power on the instrument and wait 20 minutes for the warm-up period.
+- Install all modules to be compensated.
+See Installing modules on page 9. - Install all terminations and dust covers. - Failure to install the $50~\Omega$ terminations on electrical inputs can cause erroneous compensation failures or results. - If you powered off the instrument to change module configuration, power on the instrument and wait 20 minutes for the warm-up period.